I believe that small molecules & fatty molecules are key modulators to solve Alzheimer's Disease and Diabetes' effects to cogntion & the brain

 Her main area of interest is neurometabolism and how the brain copes with disease, as well as finding clinical tests for healthy aging, Alzheimer's, cognition, diabetes and metabolic diseases.
-Her discoveries span fatty molecules that are important for cognition, small molecules that in liver alert to tissue damage, together with modulating molecular pathways for improving the treatment of diabetes.
-She is also researching algorithms for better personalised diagnoses in the clinic.
+Her discoveries span fatty molecules that are important for cognition, molecules that in liver alert to tissue damage, together with modulating molecular pathways for improving the treatment of diabetes.
+She is also researching risk scores for better personalised diagnoses in the clinic.
+She has been a group leader at King's College London since 2006.
+In 2018 she moved to Steno a hospital and research center in Denmark to be the Head of Systems Medicine.
+She shares her findings in scientific publications in the biotechnology and medical fields.

-Academic Appointments
+Current Appointments

 Boards, Advisory Committees